 (2.37)

 A second order system is more complex than a first order system.
 The value of the damping constant D determines whether the system can perform oscillations or not (Lunze, 2014, p.
 195).
-The step response of a second order system is qualitatively imaged in figure 2.10 for different values of the damping constant.
+The step response of a second order system is qualitatively displayed in Figure 2.10 for different values of the damping constant.
 If the damping is small and the value of D < 1, oscillations can occur.

 Figure 2.10: Step function and step response of a second order system.